module-federation/core/packages/native-federation-typescript/README.md

-    typesFolder?: string; // folder where all the files will be stored, default is '@mf-types', deleteTypesFolder?: boolean; // indicate if the types folder will be deleted before the job starts, default is 'true' maxRetries?: number; // The number of times the plugin will try to download the types before failing, default is 3 }
+    typesFolder?: string; // folder where all the files will be stored, default is '@mf-types', deleteTypesFolder?: boolean; // indicate if the types folder will be deleted before the job starts, default is 'true' maxRetries?: number; // The number of times the plugin will try to download the types before failing, default is 3 consumeAPITypes?: boolean; // whether to generate the type of runtime `loadRemote` API }
 ```